Are you looking for Grammarly alternatives or proofreading software that will transform your writing into a polished masterpiece?

 ProWritingAid vs Grammarly

-Like Grammarly, ProWritingAid is quick and accurate, and it has several useful features that mirror Grammarly’s.
-It also contains additional grammar checking features for fiction writers.
+This popular Grammarly alternative contains additional grammar checking features for fiction writers.
 For example, you can open up large files (like your novel) and check it at once.
-It also checks for clichés, writing styles and vague words.
+It also checks for clichés, vague words, overused adverbs and adjectives.

 ProWritingAid also offers you a house style tool.